glennji/glennjicom-academic/content/notes/hobbies/games/index.md

 type: note
 crosslink: "true"
 ---
-I like playing all sorts of games, even if I don't seem to find much time for playing them at the moment: board games, cards, table-top war games and video games alike.
+I like playing all sorts of games, even if I don't seem to find much time for playing them at the moment: boardgames, cards, table-top war games and video games alike.
 Of course, once we move into the Hack Street office I will have access to the Ultimate Arcade Machine.

 Games I consider "good" often combine different aspects, such as intellectual or coordination challenges, imagination and escapism.
 This page attempts to list the games I like playing, or things I would like to try, and serves as a mental reminder in case I find myself at a loss on a Friday or Saturday night.